 Opiates are among the most devastating and addictive drugs on the planet.
 If you want to overcome an opiate addiction, you first need to seek help from a professional opiate detox center in Houston.
-While the detox and withdrawal can be tough, the support and resources at Serenity House Detox can make it easier.
-Take a closer look at what to expect from our medical opiate detox center.
+While the detox and withdrawal can be tough, the support and resources at Serenity House Detox & Recovery Houston can make it easier.

 The Need For an Opiate Detox Center in Houston

-While it might seem like shocking the system through detox is a bad idea; a opiate addiction treatment center Houston residents trust is the only truly effective way of breaking the chemical dependence on opiate drugs.
+While it might seem like shocking the system through detox is a bad idea, an opiate addiction treatment center Houston residents trust is the only truly effective way of breaking the chemical dependence on opiate drugs.
 Once that dependency is broken, individuals will be able to think freely and function without the influence of dangerous drugs.
-If you want to live a life free from addiction, drug use and dependence, then a detox is a critical component in the recovery process.
+If you want to live a life free from addiction, drug use, and dependence, then a detox is a critical component in the recovery process.